 Lincoln University was commissioned by the Avon-Otakaro Network (AvON) to estimate the value of the benefits of a ‘recreation reserve’ or ‘river park’ in the Avon River Residential Red Zone (ARRRZ).
+Primary data from the qualitative research phase identified the following ‘compatible and complementary’ recreation reserve attributes as including:

-– Ecological services and functions including flood control, storm water management, water quality improvements and biodiversity/restoration
+– Ecological services and functions including flood control, stormwater management, water quality improvements and biodiversity/restoration

 – Active recreation facilities and provisions for locals and tourists